egberts/egberts.github.io-src/content/articles/vxlan.md

     |     Frame Check Sequence (4B) |
     +-------------------------------+

-Notice only 12-bits for the VLAN identifier (VID) or maximum 4095 (technically 4093, 2 are reserved)?
+Notice 12-bits for the VLAN identifier (VID); 4095 is the highest value (technically 4093, Value 0 and 1 reserved).

 Hiccups during Expansion of Virtual LAN
 ----
-There is attempts to extend VLAN IDs, several in fact, but none of them solved the real scaling and multi-tenant problems that modern datacenters face now
+There is attempts to extend VLAN IDs, but none of them solved the real scaling and multi-tenant problems that modern datacenters face now

 So, the evolution of VLAN are: